Introduction

 Lookup PubMed

 Phenoboard is currently setup to curate published literature with a PubMed identifier (contact us if you would like to use the app for in house cohorts).
 The user will first need to enter a PMID, either as PMID: 35003478or with just the number (35003478).
 The app will reach out to PubMed and retrieve the title, which is also stored.
-The app will warn users if it is attempted to enter a previously used PMID (perhaps because the same article is being mistakenly entered a second time).
-If you are entering multiple individuals from the same article, the warning can be ignored.

 Enter the age entries needed to curate the case.
 See GA4GH Phenopackets: A Practical Introduction and the Phenopacket Schema documentation for information about how to represent ages.
 In brief, one case use one of three options: